shariqahmkhan/docs/content/get-started/workshop/06_bind_mounts.md

      command will run from
    - `--mount "type=bind,src=%cd%,target=/app"` - bind mount the current
      directory from the host into the `/app` directory in the container
-   - `node:18-alpine` - the image to use.
+   - `node:lts-alpine` - the image to use.
 Note that this is the base image for your app from the Dockerfile
    - `sh -c "yarn install && yarn run dev"` - the command.
 You're starting a shell using `sh` (alpine doesn't have `bash`) and running `yarn install` to